 Water Games/Slides: Sometimes you just want some extra time on the water!
 Campers have the option to choose more time playing supervised water games, sliding on the inflatable water slides, and/or paddle boating/boarding on the pond.

 Solaris campers will be traveling off-site at various times throughout the week.
-Most programs will be heading over to Camp Sonshine to utilize the swimming pool, while Expedition campers will be taking additional trips for service projects and excursions to state parks or other activity locations.
-Regardless of the destination, prior to any camp trip, campers will need to know and follow these safety rules.
+Most programs will be heading over to Camp Sonshine to utilize the swimming pool.
+Prior to any camp trip, campers will need to know and follow these safety rules.

 Rules for the Road